neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 - **Secondary**: keep local state on disk, periodically update from S3.
 - **Detached**: equivalent to existing detached state.

-To control these finer grained states, a new `tenant/<tenant id>/configure` pageserver API will be introduced.
+To control these finer grained states, a new pageserver API endpoint will be added.

 ### Cutover procedure